guilatrova/cache-reducks/README.md

 [DEMO](https://cache-reducks.herokuapp.com/).

 Before starting you may want to check both [ducks](https://github.com/erikras/ducks-modular-redux) and [re-ducks](https://github.com/alexnm/re-ducks) proposals.
-Although both proposals suits me very well and improved a lot my workplace, I was still missing some more definitions about how to handle operations properly.
+Although both proposals suits me very well and improved a lot my workflow, I was still missing some more definitions about how to handle operations properly.
 Also, while handling such operations (which were basically API calls most of time) I noticed that my apps was repeating the same API request in a short time.

 Not just that, but I also noticed I was always following same steps: